20 TOTAL CREDITS REQUIRED

 Introduction to critical concepts of lab management, including leadership theory, management principles, human resource management, financial management, quality management, and laboratory operations.

-Students apply medical knowledge and clinical skills gained in MLS 4123 (Clinical Microbiology I), MLS 4124 (Clinical Microbiology II), and MLS 4151 (Molecular Diagnostics).
-Proctor fee.
+Students apply medical knowledge and clinical skills gained in Bacteriology I and Bacteriology II.